Ashokb007/PG-Project/README.md

 # PG-Project

-Automated CI/CD Pipeline for Secure, Highly Available, and Scalable Website Deployment using AWS and Terraform
+Automated CI/CD Pipeline For Web App Development Using 3-Tier AWS Architecture With Terraform